 Dinesh D'Souza, Author, Illiberal Education and many other books

 There is no higher duty for intellectuals than to denounce incipient totalitarianism wherever they observe it.
 Some of its symptoms are present at Stanford.
 In The Diversity Myth, two recent Stanford graduates document the situation there with a thoroughness and depth of analysis that should help stiffen the spine of university administrators.

 René N. T. Girard, Andrew B. Hammond Professor Emeritus of French Language, Literature, and Civilization, Stanford University

 If you want to find out what went wrong at Stanford University, read The Diversity Myth.
 Theres hardly a better source than this book for learning why multiculturalism on campus cannot work.

-LINDA CHAVEZ, former Director, U. S. Commission on Civil Rights; Chairman, Center for Equal Opportunity
+Linda L. Chavez, former Director, U. S. Commission on Civil Rights; Chairman, Center for Equal Opportunity

 The Diversity Myth reveals the intellectual corruption that captured one of our nations premier universities.
 But the fact that these authors demonstrated the wisdom and the will to expose such conditions gives hope for at least some of its graduates.

 Edwin W. Meese, III, former United States Attorney General; Ronald Reagan Distinguished Fellow and Chairman, Center for Legal and Judicial Studies, Heritage Foundation